yolk/valvat/README.md

 Valvat supports validating VAT-IDs from the UK by syntax & checksum for now.
 Validation against the VIES web service will probably stop working (and return `false`) in 2021.

+Northern Ireland received its own VAT number prefix - XI which is supported by VIES web service so any XI-prefixed VAT numbers should be validated as any EU VAT number.

 ## Features

 * Simple syntax verification